stalexan/weight-logger/README.md

 doesn't provide a proxy for this, but a web server such as Nginx can be configured as one, with Let's Encrypt certificates.

-Assuming we have a TLS proxy on the machine that runs Weight Logger, and it redirects traffic to `https://www.myserver.com/weight-logger` to port 8080.
+Let's assume we have a TLS proxy on the machine that runs Weight Logger, and it redirects traffic to `https://www.myserver.com/weight-logger` to port 8080.
 The command to configure Weight Logger would be: